Salt – Festival of the sea and Environment

 Folkestone Fringe Festivals

 Olivia is part of the Fringe team who work across other festivals too – Normal?
-Festival of the Brain – curated with Living Words and Creative Folkestone – will return next Spring; they will have involvement in next year’s Folkestone Triennial; Profound Sound is a winter festival that’s brought many together through music and sound, and the team also works across Folkestone’s Urban Room.
+Festival of the Brain – curated with Living Words and Creative Folkestone.
+The Fringe will be involved in the 2021 Folkestone Triennial.
+Profound Sound is a winter festival that’s brought many together through music and sound, and the team also works across Folkestone’s Urban Room.
 Olivia is an arts graduate, who grew up in Folkestone;

-“I graduated last summer from Uni in London, and thought I’d be going back there but haven’t yet.
+“I graduated in 2018 from Uni in London, and thought I’d be going back there but haven’t yet.
 I’ve felt I’ve had more opportunities here than I did in London.
 Relationships are more accessible – I meet people and I can have more close conversations with people that come from here, or have moved to live in Folkestone.
 I prefer being in a place where I don’t feel so completely anonymous!
-It’s like this festival, Salt, I feel part of something; I can’t see myself going back, I’ve met a whole load of new people and I’m involved in so many different projects.
+It’s like this festival, Salt, I feel part of something.
+I can’t see myself going back.
+I’ve met a whole load of new people and I’m involved in so many different projects.
 Working in the arts is great!”

 community develops the festival

 The Fringe develop their festivals using “think-in’s”, where the public help define and design the focus topics.
-This year, Salt is looking at Climate Crisis, Extinction, Family Activism, Youth Protest, Becoming Plastic Free, the Circular Economy and Fast Fashion.
+In 2019, Salt focused on the Climate Crisis, Extinction, Family Activism, Youth Protest, Becoming Plastic Free, the Circular Economy and Fast Fashion.

-Salt Festival will be taking a break in 2020 due to the Folkestone Triennial.
+Salt Festival will be taking a break in 2020.
 All events can be booked via the Folkestone Fringe site, or at The Quarterhouse box office.